-Effective From Directions issued 12 April 2017 The Primary Medical Services (Care Homes) (Directed Enhanced Services) (Wales) Directions 2017 (2017, No.9) 12 April 2017 Primary Medical Services (Mental Health) (Directed Enhanced Services) (Wales) Directions 2017 12 April 2017 Primary Medical Services (Oral Anti-coagulation with Warfarin) Directed Enhanced Service) (Wales) Directions 2017 (No.14) 26 April 2017 Managed Introduction of New Medicines Into the National Health Service in Wales Directions 2009 (Amendment) (Wales) Directions 2017 (2017 No. 17) 4 May 2017 General Dental Services Statement of Financial Entitlements (Amendment) Directions 2017 (2017, No.19)
+Effective From Directions issued Impact Response 12 April 2017 Services (Care Homes) (Directed Enhanced Services) (Wales) residents, following set review and Health Board has implemented this with effect from 1 April 2017, and we are fully compliant 12 April 2017 Services (Mental Health) (Directed Enhanced Services) (Wales) Directions enhanced service for training and education of primary care contractors Health Board has implemented this with effect from 1 April 2017, and we are fully compliant 12 April 2017 Services (Oral Anti- coagulation with Warfarin) Directed enhanced service for the management of patients with a range of specified conditions through use of warfarin Health Board has implemented with effect from 1 October 2017, and we are progressing to full compliance.
+26 April 2017 Managed Introduction of New Medicines Into the National Health Service in Wales Directions 2009 (Amendment) (Wales) Directions 2017 (2017 No. 17) Requires the adoption of new medicines approved for use.
+Health Board has implemented this and we are fully compliant.
+4 May 2017 Statement of Financial Entitlements (Amendment) Directions 2017 (2017, No.19) Health Board has implemented with effect from 1 April 2017, and we are fully compliant 4 May 2017 Health Board has implemented with effect from 1 April 2017, and we are fully compliant 10 August 2017 Entitlements(Amend across a variety of areas Health Board has implemented with effect from 1 April 2017, and we are fully compliant